 So good that they named him twice and reknowned for his skill, stepovers and technique, Jay-Jay Okocha finished his playing career in 2008 after a brief spell with Hull City.

-During his time playing for the Nigerian national side, Okocha won both the African Cup of Nations in 1994 and an Olympic gold medal in 1996.
+Internationally, Okocha enjoyed huge success with the Nigerian national side winning both the African Cup of Nations in 1994 as well as an Olympic gold medal in 1996.

 Many people within the footballing fraternity acknowledge Okocha as the greatest Nigerian footballer of all time.